PACO-CPU/minimal-mistakes/_docs/051-eval-gamma.md

 ---
 {% include base_path %}

-Gamma correction is a pixel translation operation used in image processing.
+[Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) is a pixel translation operation used in image processing.
-It takes each pixel of an image and exponentiates it with a constant (gamma), the result of which is multiplied with a normalization factor to yield the output pixel value.
+It takes each pixel of an image and exponentiates it with a constant - the Gamma, the result of which is multiplied with a normalization factor to yield the output pixel value.

+** state the results first to inspire the readers to carry on **

 ## Implementation
-Gamma correction can be implemented in a number of way.
+Gamma correction can be implemented in a number of ways.
 For demonstrating and evaluating the PACO LUT core, three implementations were used in comparison.
 Input images are expected to use 24 bits per color component, 72 bits per pixel in total.
 The implementation itself uses a gamma exponent of 1.99 and a normalization factor of 1.

+** write the formula substituted with the values **

 ### PACO LUT implementation
 The PACO LUT implementation uses a lookup-table of 128 values and perfoms